kubernetes-sigs/kustomize/cmd/config/docs/commands/run-fns.md

 	spec:
 	  configField: configValue

-  In the preceding example, 'kustomize config run-fns example/' would identify the function by the metadata.configFn field.
+  In the preceding example, 'kustomize config run example/' would identify the function by the metadata.configFn field.
 It would then write all Resources in the directory to a container stdin (running the gcr.io/example/examplefunction:v1.0.1 image).
 It would then writer the container stdout back to example/, replacing the directory